alejandro-celis/chaotic_pendulum/README.md

   <img src="_images/equation.png" width="350" title="hover text">
 </p>

-This equation describes the motion of a pendulum subject to a damping force and a driving force.
+This equation describes the motion of a pendulum subject to a damping force and a vertical driving force.
 Here `x` represents the angular position of the pendulum and dots are used to denote time derivatives.

 ## Euler-Richardson